-The third trimester of pregnancy brings a host of sleep-related changes as the weight gain and pressure of the growing fetus start to have a direct impact on muscles, joints, and blood flow.
+The third trimester of pregnancy brings a host of sleep-related changes.
+Weight gain and pressure of the growing fetus can have a direct impact on muscles, joints, and blood flow.

-If you can’t sleep and you’re pregnant in your third trimester, keep reading for advice on how to improve your sleep quality.
-We’ll take a closer look at the factors that influence third trimester sleep, including conditions like sleep apnea and restless legs syndrome, and discuss the best third trimester pregnancy sleeping positions.
+If you are experiencing sleep difficulties during the third trimester of pregnancy, there are ways to improve your sleep quality.
+We take a closer look at the factors that influence third trimester sleep, including conditions like sleep apnea and restless legs syndrome, and evaluate the best third trimester pregnancy sleeping positions.

 How Does Sleep Change in the Third Trimester?

-For most women, the third trimester is the most difficult, bringing back pain, heartburn, and sleep apnea, among other things.
-Not only is it more difficult to get quality sleep , but you’ll also experience daytime fatigue as a result of your changing body.
+For many people, the third trimester is the most difficult stage of pregnancy, bringing back pain, heartburn, sleep apnea, and other uncomfortable symptoms.
+It can be more difficult to get quality sleep , and it is common to experience daytime fatigue as a result of your changing body.

 Back Pain and General Discomfort

-It’s estimated that 2 in 3 women suffer from lower back pain and sore muscles during pregnancy, which in turn causes sleep disturbances.
-Women with higher levels of depression or anxiety typically describe their back pain as more severe.
+It is estimated that 2 in 3 pregnant people suffer from lower back pain and sore muscles during the third trimester, which in turn causes sleep disturbances.
+Pregnant people with higher levels of depression or anxiety typically describe their back pain as more severe.

-Insomnia strikes an estimated 3 in 4 women during late pregnancy.
-Principal drivers of insomnia in pregnant women include anxiety, depression , disturbed dreams, nighttime awakening, fetal kicking and other movements, and pain and discomfort from the baby bump.
+Insomnia strikes roughly two-thirds of people during late pregnancy.
+Principal drivers of insomnia in pregnant people include anxiety, depression , disturbed dreams, nighttime awakening, fetal kicking and movement , and physical discomfort.
 Frequent bathroom breaks due to overactive kidneys and the weight of the uterus against the bladder can also disrupt sleep.

 Snoring and Sleep Apnea

-A significant number of women develop snoring and sleep apnea during pregnancy.
-Although often benign, this may also be a warning sign of a more severe condition.
+A significant number of people develop snoring and sleep apnea during pregnancy.
+Though often benign, this may be a warning sign of a more severe condition.
 Research shows that snoring is correlated with high blood pressure and preeclampsia , while sleep apnea may increase the risk of maternal morbidity .
 Sleep apnea also appears to be correlated with gestational diabetes .

 Leg Cramps and Restless Legs Syndrome

-Research shows that as many as 1 in 3 women have restless legs syndrome in the third trimester, characterized by uncomfortable sensations that provoke an irresistible urge to move the legs.
+Research shows that as many as 1 in 3 people have restless legs syndrome in the third trimester, characterized by uncomfortable sensations that provoke an irresistible urge to move the legs.
 Restless legs syndrome appears more when the body is at rest and can make it virtually impossible to get to sleep.
-The third trimester also brings nighttime leg cramps for many women.
+The third trimester also brings nighttime leg cramps for many people.

-As the digestive system slows down in late pregnancy, many mothers-to-be develop heartburn.
+As the digestive system slows down in late pregnancy, many expectant parents develop heartburn.
 This uncomfortable condition involves acid rising back up through the esophagus, causing a burning sensation in the chest.

-Poor sleep during the third trimester is associated with a host of problems, the most serious being preeclampsia and preterm birth .
-Pregnant women who experience insomnia or habitual snoring appear to be more likely to give birth to a baby that is too large or too small for gestational age, and research shows that women who experience sleep problems in late pregnancy have longer labors and are more likely to need a cesarean section .
+Poor sleep during the third trimester is associated with a host of problems, including preeclampsia and preterm birth .
+Pregnant people who experience insomnia or habitual snoring appear to be more likely to give birth to a baby that is too large or too small for gestational age .
+Research also shows that women who experience sleep problems in late pregnancy have longer labors and are more likely to need a cesarean section .

-In terms of risks to the mother, poor sleep also appears to be linked to a higher risk of gestational diabetes mellitus.
+Poor sleep also appears to be linked to a higher risk of gestational diabetes mellitus, a condition that can cause health complications for both the fetus and the pregnant parent.
 In turn, better sleep is associated with more successful breastfeeding and a lower chance of depression during pregnancy and postpartum.

 How to Sleep Better During Your Third Trimester

-Through a combination of sleep hygiene, vitamin and mineral supplements, and safer sleeping positions, pregnant women can improve the quality and quantity of their sleep.
-Remember to always check with your healthcare provider before changing your routine or starting a new medication, and inform them immediately if you have symptoms that could indicate a serious condition.
+Through a combination of sleep hygiene, vitamin and mineral supplements, and safer sleeping positions, pregnant people can improve the quality and quantity of their sleep.
+Remember to always check with your health care provider before changing your routine or starting a new medication, and inform them immediately if you have symptoms that cause discomfort or pain.

 Sleeping Products to Help With Third Trimester Sleep

-Most sleep medications are contraindicated for pregnant women, but there are still plenty of products that can aid in improving your sleep.
-A white noise machine, meditation app, or lavender scent may help lull you to sleep, while a comfortable pillow and mattress are essential to make sure you’re properly supported.
+Most sleep medications are generally not recommended for pregnant people, but there are still many products that can aid in improving your sleep.
+A white noise machine, meditation app, or lavender scent may help lull you to sleep, while high-quality pillows and mattresses are essential to make sure you are properly supported.

 Sleep Hygiene Tips for the Third Trimester

-Women who suffer from specific pregnancy-related sleep disorders should prioritize dealing with these first.
-This may mean doing some light stretching before bed or taking mineral supplements to prevent leg cramps and restless leg syndrome.
-Heartburn can be avoided by sleeping on your left side, eating smaller meals, not eating right before bed, and avoiding certain trigger foods such as spicy or very fatty foods.
+People who suffer from specific pregnancy-related sleep disorders should prioritize reducing symptoms.
+This may mean doing some light stretching before bed or taking mineral supplements to prevent leg cramps and restless legs syndrome.
+Heartburn can be avoided by sleeping on your left side, eating smaller meals, not eating right before bed, and avoiding certain trigger foods such as spicy or fatty foods.

-As the uterus grows, you may experience shortness of breath, which can be alleviated by propping up the head while you sleep.
-Rolling over onto your side generally opens the windpipe and eases symptoms of sleep apnea.
-Those with more severe sleep apnea symptoms may use a sleep apnea machine.
+As the uterus grows, you may experience shortness of breath, which can be alleviated by propping up your head while you sleep.
+Rolling over onto your side generally opens the airway and eases snoring.
+Those with sleep apnea symptoms should consult with their health care provider for treatment.

-Pregnant women who struggle from anxiety may find it helpful to join a yoga class or parenting class for a supportive group environment.
-Regular exercise is recommended for pregnant women and is an important part of sleep hygiene, but it’s important not to exercise too late in the day as the body needs time to wind down afterward.
-Yoga or relaxation exercises, a prenatal massage, and relaxing music are some ways to prepare your body for falling asleep.
+Pregnant people who struggle with anxiety may find it helpful to join a yoga class or parenting class for a supportive group environment.
+Regular exercise is recommended for pregnant people and is an important part of sleep hygiene, but avoid exercising too late in the day as the body needs time to wind down before sleep.
+Yoga or relaxation exercises, a prenatal massage, and relaxing music are some ways to prepare the body for sleep.

-General sleep hygiene tips apply to pregnant women as well.
-Try to set a regular bedtime and create a calm, dark atmosphere with an adequate temperature.
-Wind down before bedtime with a warm bath or a calming cup of herbal tea, and avoid caffeine, stimulants, and blue screens before bedtime.
+General sleep hygiene tips apply to pregnant people as well.
+Try to set a regular bedtime and create a dark, cool, and peaceful sleep environment.
+Wind down before bedtime with a warm bath or a calming cup of herbal tea, and avoid caffeine, stimulants, and electronic screens in the hours before bedtime.

-While you should stay hydrated throughout the day, it’s a good idea to avoid big meals and excessive fluids in the hours leading up to bedtime.
-This is especially true for women who suffer from heartburn or find themselves waking up for frequent bathroom breaks.
-Using a nightlight in the bathroom will help you stay drowsy so you can get back to sleep more easily.
+While it is important to stay hydrated throughout the day, it is best to avoid big meals and excessive amounts of fluids too close to bedtime.
+This is especially true for those who suffer from heartburn or find themselves waking up for frequent bathroom breaks.
+Using a nightlight in the bathroom will help you stay drowsy so you can return to sleep more easily.

-When nothing else works, many pregnant women compensate for lost sleep overnight by taking naps during the day.
-This is a good option for some, but it may make it more difficult to drift off at night.
+When nothing else works, many pregnant people compensate for lost sleep overnight by taking naps during the day.
+This is a good option for some, but excessive periods of daytime sleep may make it difficult to drift off at night.

 Mental Health Tips